 Sickle-cell disease without crisis

-D57.1 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+D57.1 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A blood disorder characterized by the appearance of sickle-shaped red blood cells and anemia.